holaholu/Image-Abstraction-Layer-JSON-API/README.md

-This is an Image Abscraction Layer JSON API
+This is an Image Abstraction Layer JSON API